-Agreement Number:
+Agreement Number: 20 -116

-Exhibit C Preparation and Delivery of Electronic Engineering and Other Data to this Exhibit the agency, as applicable, is to provide a description of the format and standards the consultant is use in preparing electronic files for transmission to the agency.
-The format and standards to be provided may clude, but are not limited to, the following: I. Surveying, Roadway Design & Plans Preparation Section A. Survey Data
+In this Exhibit the agency, as applicable, is to provide a description of the format and standards the consultant is to use in preparing electronic files for transmission to the agency.
+The format and standards to be provided may include, but are not limited to, the following:

+- I. Surveying, Roadway Design & Plans Preparation Section - A. Survey Data